Our Mission

 222 Foundation partners with students who are:

-2. Accepted into a graduate- or doctoral-level program at one of 222 Foundation’s partner seminaries
+• Accepted into a graduate-level program (M.Div., Th.M. or equivalent) at one of 222 Foundation’s partner seminaries

-• At least 6 credit hours per semester
+• Take at least 6 credit hours or equivalent per semester

 What is the typical scholarship amount provided to student partners?